 In my opinion, it's one of the hardest skills to develop as a human.

-Some are better at it than others, but we could all have more empathy.
+Some are better at it than others, but we could all practice more empathy.

 I often challenge myself and my team to put themselves in the shoes of a person who has never been to the gym before.